 Identify when you are creating artificial roadblocks for yourself like:

-“I cannot stop myself from snacking when everyone is gathered around the appetizer table”
+“I cannot stop myself from snacking when there are so many appetizers around”

 “I just need to get through the holidays, then I will get back on track”

 These statements are self-sabotaging and the result of flawed perspective.
 Rather than quitting before you even get started, recognize that you do have choices when it comes to making smarter decisions throughout the holidays.
-In fact, you are the only person who can make the choice to make this holiday season.
+In fact, you are the only person who can make the choice to make smart nutritional decisions this holiday season.
 Let’s face it—the holidays are already likely to look differently this year.
 Why not make healthy eating a part of the change?

 In making the choice to thrive rather than survive this holiday season, consider changing your mindset from one of deprivation to one of gratitude.
 For example, your old mindset might leave you feeling like you were making a sacrifice if you didn’t eat those Christmas cookies you have always indulged in, but what would you really be sacrificing?
 How would the temporary satisfaction of this indulgence compare to being lean, healthy and full of self-confidence and self-esteem?
 With a mindset of gratitude, you will put a higher premium on what you do have rather than a perceived sacrifice that is largely rooted in what is often generational habit.